 To deploy the model package you downloaded to the Portable Prediction Server, you must first download the PPS Docker image and then load that image to Docker.

-Navigate to the Developer Tools tab to download the Portable Prediction Server Docker image.
+Navigate to the API keys and tools tab to download the Portable Prediction Server Docker image.
 Depending on your DataRobot environment and version, options for accessing the latest image may differ, as described in the table below:

-Self-Managed AI Platform v7.0 or later Download the image from Developer Tools; install as described below.
+Download the image from API keys and tools; install as described below.
 If the image is not available contact your DataRobot representative.

 DataRobot is working to reduce image size; however, the compressed Docker image can exceed 6GB (Docker-loaded image layers can exceed 14GB).
 Consider these sizes when downloading and importing PPS images.